timlentse/ss-panel-rails/README.md

 If you are new to ruby or rails, `One step setup` shell script was provided to install needed dependencies.

-* Note: This script only support Centos, Ubuntu and Mac OSX.
+* Note: This script only support CentOS, Ubuntu and Mac OSX.

 Open your shell and type